-Sofia Rei is an award-winning vocalist, composer and producer.
-Her music draws from multiple sources, ranging from South American folkloric styles to pop, jazz, new classical and electronic music.
 Sofia started her career as a member of the Teatro Colón (Argentina’s Opera house) Children’s Choir.
 She studied classical music at the National Conservatory in Buenos Aires and worked in the avant-garde vocal scene, often premiering works by young adventurous Argentine composers.
-She received a Masters Degree in Jazz Studies and Improvisation from the New England Conservatory (Boston, MA).
+She received a Master’s Degree in Jazz Studies and Improvisation from the New England Conservatory (Boston, MA).
 With a voice that’s been hailed for its captivating beauty and versatility by such prestigious publications as the New York Times, NPR and DownBeat Magazine, Rei’s talents fit comfortably into any number of genres.
 She has been named “an ambassador of Latin America’s experimental voice in the contemporary international circuit”.
 Her frequent collaborations with John Zorn and the downtown music scene have led to five releases on Tzadik records and six independent albums under her name, which received international acclaim including 6 Independent Music Awards.

-Her music has taken her all around the world to venues and festivals including Carnegie Hall, the Lincoln Center, the Kennedy Center, Weiner Konzerhaus, Montreal Jazz Festival, Cité de la Musique, Festival Iberoamericano de las Artes de Puerto Rico, North Sea Jazz, San Sebastian Jazz Festival and Teatro de la Ciudad de México.
-Rei has been featured on CNN, NPR Tiny Desk, NY1 and Univision and in print in The New York Times, Boston Globe, Time Out, Songlines Magazine, Vice, Downbeat, Village Voice and People Magazine, and has a dedicated chapter in Chris Becker’s book Freedom of Expression: Interviews with Women in Jazz.
+Her music has taken her all around the world to venues and festivals including Carnegie Hall, the Lincoln Center, the Kennedy Center, Weiner Konzerhaus, Montreal Jazz Festival, North Sea Jazz, San Sebastian Jazz Festival and Teatro de la Ciudad de México.
+Rei has been featured on CNN, NPR Tiny Desk, NY1 and Univision and in print in The New York Times, Billboard, Boston Globe, Time Out, Songlines Magazine, Rolling Stone, Downbeat, Village Voice and People Magazine, and has a dedicated chapter in Chris Becker’s book Freedom of Expression: Interviews with Women in Jazz.